Personal Injury Attorneys Helping Injured Bikers

 Motorcyclists are five times more likely to be injured in an accident than a passenger riding in a car.
 For obvious reasons, a motorcycle rider is more vulnerable in an accident than someone riding in an automobile.
 The number of fatal motorcycle deaths has been going up in recent years.
 Motorcycle accident fatalities increased by more than 50% from 2001 to 2008.
 According to statistics from 2011, nearly one in five traffic deaths was a motorcyclist.
 According to statistics from the Centers for Disease Control (CDC), in 2008, the number of crash-related deaths involving cars reached an all-time low in the United States.
 At the same time, however, the number of crash-related deaths involving motorcyclists reached an all-time high.

 Because motorcycles provide less protection than riding in an automobile, motorcyclists are much more vulnerable to sustaining serious injuries in an accident.
-Motorcyclists are at increased risk of sustaining a traumatic brain injury or a spinal cord injury when they are involved in an accident.
-Although using a helmet does decrease the risk of sustaining a traumatic brain injury in a motorcycle accident, even riders who wear helmets often sustain severe brain injuries.
-Other common injuries that motorcyclists suffer when they are involved in an accident include broken bones, severe lacerations, and road rash.
+Motorcyclists are at increased risk of sustaining a traumatic brain injury (TBI) or a spinal cord injury when they are involved in an accident.
+Although using a helmet does decrease the risk of sustaining a TBI in a motorcycle accident, even riders who wear helmets often sustain severe brain injuries.
+Other common injuries that motorcyclists suffer when they are involved in an accident include broken bones, severe lacerations and road rash.

-Medical Doctor and Attorney with Experience in Colorado Motorcycle Accident Cases
+A Medical Doctor And Attorney With Experience In Colorado Motorcycle Accident Cases

 - Write down important information regarding the accident.
-Make sure to get the name, address, telephone number, and insurance information of the other drivers involved in the accident.
-You should also obtain contact information from anyone who witnessed the accident, as well as the contact information of any paramedics or police officers who come to the accident scene.
+Make sure to get the name, address, telephone number and insurance information of the other drivers involved in the accident.
+You should also obtain contact information from anyone who witnessed the accident as well as from any paramedics or police officers who come to the accident scene.
 You can also obtain a copy of the accident report once it is processed.

 - Seek medical attention as soon as possible.
 Your first priority is your health.
-Make sure that you are seen by a qualified health care provider, and make sure that you do so without delay.
-Depending upon the type and severity of your injuries, you may need to be seen by an orthopedic surgeon, a neurologist, a neurosurgeon, or a pain medicine specialist.
-Make sure that you go to all of your follow up appointments and that you listen to your doctor’s advice and instructions.
+Make sure that you are seen by a qualified health care provider and that you do so without delay.
+Depending on the type and severity of your injuries, you may need to be seen by an orthopedic surgeon, a neurologist, a neurosurgeon or a pain medicine specialist.
+Make sure that you go to all your follow-up appointments and listen to your doctor’s advice and instructions.
 Your doctor may prescribe physical therapy in order to treat your injuries, and it is important that you attend your physical therapy sessions so that you can make as complete a recovery as possible.